If you’re like most people, you probably don’t think too much about taxes until tax season rolls around. Or until you hear about a tax scam.

 Well, first, you shouldn’t blame yourself.
 If H&R Block and Intuit did take measures to hide their free file options from you, then it’s understandable you may have ended up paying.

 Right now, the best thing you can do is to get your paperwork in order.
 If you think you used one of those services, double-check.
-If you intended to use the Free File software but ended up paying, did you speak with someone on the phone about it?
-If you filed this year, it may be worth calling one of the companies to inquire about your return!
+If you wanted Free File software but ended up paying, did you speak with someone on the phone?
+And if you filed this year, you should consider calling companies to inquire about your return!

 Ultimately, you just want to get all of this information in one place.
-Down the line, if a regulator or group opens up some sort of class-action lawsuit, it’ll make it a lot easier for you to get reimbursed in some way.
+Should a regulator or group open up a class-action lawsuit, it’ll be a lot easier to get compensation.

-While this issue may not get resolved quickly, it’s likely to make an impact—and so can you.
+This issue will make an impact on the tax preparation industry—and so can you.
 When choosing your tax preparation service next year, you can let your money do the talking.
 If that means opting for another service, go for it.
 There are plenty of cheap free filing options available.
 And if you do use TurboTax or H&R Block, be sure to ask and confirm that you’re getting access to the Free File options.

 You deserve a tax preparation service that is truly on your side.
 And you deserve that every year.